-Once you know your account name, mail server, have activated your account by successfully running the ACMS global password change to re-set your email password, you can access your official UCSD email - use the Account Lookup Tool to locate your email server.
+Once you know your account name, mail server, have activated your account by successfully running the ACMS global password change to re-set your email password, you can access your official UC San Diego email - use the Account Lookup Tool to locate your email server.

 For Undergraduate students:

-If your college requires email account verification, a confirmation code will be sent to your new UCSD email address, with instructions.
+If your college requires email account verification, a confirmation code will be sent to your new UC San Diego email address, with instructions.
 If you are unable to find a message from your college, please contact your college's Academic Advising Office.